 Ranking Smart Solutions

 Every four years, the Copenhagen Consensus Center has hosted a high profile thought experiment about how a hypothetical extra $75 billion might best be spent to solve twelve of the major crises facing the world today.
 Now you're able to have your say on our new site, RankSmartSolutions.com.

 Copenhagen Consensus Center

-The Copenhagen Consensus Center is a think tank that researches the smartest solutions for the world's biggest problems by cost-benefit.
+The Copenhagen Consensus Center is a think tank that researches and publishes the smartest solutions for the world's biggest problems by cost-benefit.
 Its studies are conducted by more than 100 economists from internationally renowned institutions, including seven Nobel Laureates, to advise policy-makers and philanthropists how to spend their money most effectively.
 The Center's advocacy for data-driven prioritization was voted into the top 20 campaigns worldwide in a think tank survey conducted by University of Pennsylvania.

 “Copenhagen Consensus is an outstanding, visionary idea and deserves global coverage” - The Economist

 We work with some of the world's top economists (including 7 Nobel Laureates) to research and publish the smartest solutions to global challenges.
 Through social, economic and environmental benefit-cost research, we show policymakers and philanthropists how to do the most good for each dollar spent.

 Nobel Laureates Guide to Smarter Global Targets to 2030

 Over the past 18 months, the Copenhagen Consensus Center has published 100+ peer-reviewed analyses from 82 of the world’s top economists and 44 sector experts along with many UN agencies and NGOs.
 These have established how effective 100+ targets would be in terms of value-for-money.
 These analyses take into account not just the economic, but also health, social and environmental benefits to the world.